13 Best Greek Islands to Visit Whatever Your Travel Style!

 1. Mykonos

 We’ll begin with one of the most famous Greek Islands: Mykonos.
 This beautiful island belongs to the Cyclades group in the Aegean Sea.
 It’s best known for its vibrant atmosphere, lively nightlife, authentic Greek architecture, and picture-perfect white sand beaches.
-You’ll spend most of your time exploring, relaxing, swimming, and partying on the island.
+You’ll spend most of your Greek islands vacation exploring, relaxing, swimming, and partying.

 Although Mykonos is not one of the most affordable Greek islands, the luxury it offers makes it a favorite among celebrities and jet-setters.
 Having said that, I have been to Mykonos as a kid, as a teenager, and as an adult, and I loved the different aspects of the island I discovered.
 Although it is a party island, families can surprisingly also enjoy the beaches being quieter in the morning when the party-goers sleep.

-One of the most spectacular parts of the island is Mykonos Town, a traditional Cycladic town famed for its charming neighborhoods, whitewashed houses, old port, and popular attractions.
-Significant points of interest in the village include Matoyianni Street, the Windmills of Mykonos, the Little Venice neighborhood, and the Archaeological Museum of Mykonos.
-Meanwhile, you can sunbathe on Paralia Choras.
+One of the most spectacular parts of the island—perfectly embodying the quintessential Greece holiday aesthetic—is Mykonos Town, a traditional Cycladic settlement famed for its charming neighborhoods, white-washed houses, old port, and must-see attractions.
+Significant points of interest include Matoyianni Street, the Windmills of Mykonos, the Little Venice neighborhood, and the Archaeological Museum of Mykonos.
+Meanwhile, you can bask in the sun on nearby Paralia Choras.

 Traditional narrow colorful street with blue doors and white walls, shopping street, Mykonos town Greece

-Make sure you have travel insurance you can trust when visiting Greece.
+Make sure you have travel insurance you can trust for your Greece trip.
 We recommend True Traveller for their 5-star TrustPilot reviews, variety of cover options, best activities cover as standard, great prices, and excellent service.

 2. Crete

-Crete, Greece’s largest and most populous island, is one of the best places to visit if you’re visiting the country for the first time.
-This postcard-perfect island offers travelers fantastic insight into Greek culture, beauty, and adventure.
+Crete, Greece’s largest and most populous island, is one of the best Greece destinations if you’re visiting the country for the first time.
+This postcard-perfect Greek island offers travelers fantastic insight into the culture, beauty, and adventure of the country.
 Better yet, there’s something for every kind of traveler to do, no matter what they like.

-However, if you are planning to visit Greece for a week, I would highly recommend the capital, Chania.
+However, if you are planning a week long Greek getaway, I would highly recommend the capital, Chania.
 We have been all over Crete several times, and Chania has delicious food, gorgeous beaches, and the most picturesque harbor.

 View of Preveli Beach with relaxing people and Mediterranean sea.